UK Emissions Trading Scheme for aviation: how to comply

 You are not an aircraft operator in a scheme year if:

 This means you will have no monitoring, reporting or surrender obligations for that scheme year.
-You will not be entitled to free allowances for that scheme year.
+If the AAT shows that you have a free allocation entitlement you will not receive any free allowances for that scheme year.

 Your regulator will change the status of your reporting requirements in your METS account to ‘exempt’ if:

-• you inform your regulator that you have not performed an aviation activity or are above the relevant thresholds during a scheme year
+you inform your regulator that you have not performed an aviation activity or are below the relevant thresholds during a scheme year

-• your regulator identifies this using Eurocontrol data
+your regulator identifies you are exempt using Eurocontrol data

 If you think that the change in your account status is incorrect, you must inform your regulator as soon as possible.